What is Epiq Chat Connector for Microsoft Teams? Overcoming eDiscovery Challenges of Modern Chat Messages

 Understanding how these systems natively store data is key in guiding current and future data collection efforts.
 Deciding what data to retain and when to place legal holds should be included in eDiscovery planning and information governance policies.
 Then, organizations should update their information governance policies continually to ensure that when data is collected from Microsoft Teams, it is done properly to ensure communications are preserved in context.
 Epiq’s Compliance Connector provides a simple avenue to achieve this since it builds on existing Microsoft 365 Compliance and Advanced eDiscovery functionality.

-For more information on compliance connector, view our Compliance Connector for Microsoft Teams solution.
+For more information on compliance connector, view our Chat Connector for Microsoft Teams solution.